arshv06/LOCAL-IP-TextMessaging-Python-Scripts/README.md

 ## Future

-A GUI is in works for simple automation of the basic procedure to get this platform running.
+A Windows graphical user interface (GUI) is in works for simple automation of the basic procedure to get this platform running.
 It's simpler, looks nicer and is more user friendly